oyren/notes/iota_headless_node.md

-# A better and more detailed guide can be found unter http://www.iota.partners/
+# A better and more detailed guide can be found under http://www.iota.partners/

 I will not upgrade this guide anymore.
 (2017-12-15)